Non-linear spiral waves in accretion discs: Summary and astrophysical outlook

 In the same way that smooth non-linear waves are possible, we sketched a proof in appendix \ref{appxB22} of the result that dispersion may also prevent the inner spiral wake excited by a low-mass planet from shocking.
 We followed this up with very high-resolution simulations, presented in section \ref{SAS}, which indicate that the wake remains smooth for $M_p \lesssim 0.01 M_\text{th}$.
 The details of this result depend on the specific disc model and its aspect ratio; we expect a lower threshold for thinner discs.
 The possibility that the inner spiral wake excited by a low-mass planet does not rapidly dissipate, and may reflect with moderate efficiency at the inner disc edge, suggests that the resonant enhancement of the inner Lindblad torque suggested by \citet{2011ApJ...741..109T} is an important effect, and may robustly (and stably) halt type I migration.

 We used equation (\ref{MasterEqn}) to find highly non-linear spiral wave solutions containing shocks, which show striking agreement to simulations with massive planets above a thermal mass, detailed in section \ref{LAS}.
+The radial evolution of their wave action flux due to dissipation in the shocks (calculated by \citet{2016ApJ...831..122R}), is given in terms of variables appearing in our non-linear model in section \ref{WAES}.
 Studying this regime revealed that high amplitude waves can be far more loosely wound than their linear counterparts, and further brought to light theoretical soft and hard caps on the amplitude of non-linear inward-propagating spirals with a given number of arms $m$.
 Spiral waves must contain shocks if their amplitude falls above the soft cap, and are simply impossible if their amplitude is greater than the hard cap, which is finite for $m \geqslant 3$, infinite for $m = 2$, and proportional to $m^{-4}$ for $m \gg 2$.
 Highly non-linear waves therefore, towards which we are observationally biased, strongly favour a two-armed, loosely wound spiral pattern.
 We speculate that this mechanism contributes importantly to the prevalence of two-armed spirals observed across astrophysical systems, despite many of these systems possessing no inherent twofold symmetry.